 Showing posts with label paw‑approved reads.
 Show all posts

-Book Reviews with Amber ~ The Cat Book Connoisseur at The Mewton-Clawson Library ~ #357 featuring **The Mid Witch** by DJ Bowman-Smith **PLUS** Friendly Fill-Ins
+Book Reviews with Amber ~ The Cat Book Connoisseur at The Mewton-Clawson Library ~ #359 featuring **The Cat Who Sniffed Glue** by Lilian Jackson Braun **PLUS** Friendly Fill-Ins & Photo Fails Blog Hops

 A whimsical illustrated banner for The Mewton‑Clawson Library at BBHQ shows a cat in the foreground, surrounded by colourful bookshelves, flowers, trees, and small book‑themed decorations like an open book, a quill, and a thimble.
 The text reads “Welcome to The Mewton‑Clawson Library at BBHQ” and “Book Reviews with Amber,” creating a cosy, storybook‑style library scene.

-This review of The Mid Witch by DJ Bowman-Smith is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
+This review of The Cat Who Sniffed Glue by Lilian Jackson Braun is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
 Scroll to read.

 The world’s leading feline literary critic